Cleeng/cleeng-java-sdk/README.md

 Full Java SDK you can find here: https://github.com/Cleeng/cleeng-java-sdk/
 ---
 # SDK Configuration
-You can configure the SDK by either providing the path to config.properties file or by explicitly invoking setters from the CleengBuilder class.
-Below is the example config.properties file content:
+You can configure the SDK with CleengBuilder class by either providing the path to config.properties file or by using setters related to configuration properties.
+Below is the default config file with configuration properties:
 ```
 socketTimeout=3000
 connectTimeout=100